StoneWind Center for Traditional Reiki

 Second Degree training in the advanced energies of Reiki provides First Degree Practitioners with a quantum leap in both the quality and quantity of Reiki energy.
 With two weekends of training, Second Degree and Practicum, a a wide range of powerful applications for healing across a vast spectrum of situations become available to you, including the ability to offer Reiki powerfully to yourself and others, any where, any when, from a distance.

-Aware of that one weekend is not nearly enough time to teach the many advanced Reiki techniques preserved in the lineage, and that frequently Second Degree practitioners are not ready to use advanced Reiki after one weekend, we have opted for a structure that tracks with other traditional lineages but provides additional “face-time” for students to ask questions, understand, integrate, and practice the rich scope of Reiki extensions available through this lineage.
+Over the years it has become obvious that one weekend is not nearly enough time to teach the many advanced Reiki techniques preserved in the lineage.
+Often Second Degree practitioners do not feel ready to use the advanced Reiki techniques after one weekend, so we have designed a structure that tracks with other traditional lineages but provides additional “face-time” for students to ask questions, understand, integrate, and practice the rich scope of Reiki extensions available through this lineage.

 This two-tier learning approach to Advanced Reiki is